 But, here’s the shocker:

 Although Mount Whitney sits along a popular travel route, many who visit California are unaware of this gem.

 Just to give you an idea, the popular Death Valley National Park is located just over 100 miles from Lone Pine.

-While many travelers make their way from Las Vegas to Death Valley and further to Yosemite National Park (home to the stunning Sentinel Dome to Glacier Point trail, Mist Trail hike, and the Columbia Rock Trail), Sequoia National Park (where you’ll find the stunning Lakes Trail), and San Francisco, few of them know that you can hike a portion of the Whitney Portal National Recreation Trail that does not require a permit.
+While many travelers make their way from Las Vegas to Death Valley and further for a trip to Yosemite National Park (home to the stunning Sentinel Dome to Glacier Point trail, Mist Trail hike, and the Columbia Rock Trail), Sequoia National Park (where you’ll find the stunning Lakes Trail), and San Francisco, few of them know that you can hike a portion of the Whitney Portal National Recreation Trail that does not require a permit.

 This 5.6-mile roundtrip hike culminates at the stunning Lone Pine Lake that sits among the granite peaks of the Sierra Nevada.